 West Michigan weather – they say if you don’t like the weather in Ludington, wait a few minutes and it will change.

 Along the Lake Michigan shoreline our weather patterns can hardly be called patterns.
 The Great Lakes have a tendency to create their own weather in their own way.
 That keeps the local forecasters on their toes.
 What’s forecasted isn’t what always happens.
 Weather that happens in Wisconsin doesn’t always make it across Lake Michigan, fronts in Canada that should miss us sometimes come barreling down, and sometimes “squalls” develop over the lakes from clear blue skies.

-So it’s important to keep informed on the local weather here to get the most out of your days.
 Visit forecast.weather.gov to get the most updated weather information for Ludington from the National Weather Service.

-Lake Michigan Water Temperatures
+Lake Michigan Water Conditions